JulianaM2/roadFighter/README.md

 # roadFighter

 This a simple game of python with computer vision.
-It is a new version of Road Fighter, but you move the car through an color object that is detected by the camera.
+It is a new version of Road Fighter, but you move the car through a color object that is detected by the camera.
 The images that you are going to find in the repository were taken from Google, they are not mine.

 You need the following libries of python: